vijay-karavadra/graph-rag/docs/guide/get-started.md

     ```python
     from langchain_community.vectorstores.cassandra import Cassandra
     from langchain_openai import OpenAIEmbeddings
-    from langchain_graph_retriever.transformers.metadata_denormalizer import (
+    from langchain_graph_retriever.transformers import ShreddingTransformer
-        MetadataDenormalizer,
-    )

-    metadata_denormalizer = MetadataDenormalizer() # (1)!
+    shredder = ShreddingTransformer() # (1)!
     vector_store = Cassandra.from_documents(
-        documents=list(metadata_denormalizer.transform_documents(animals)),
+        documents=list(shredder.transform_documents(animals)),
         embedding=OpenAIEmbeddings(),
         table_name="animals",
     )
     ```

-    1. Since Cassandra doesn't index items in lists for querying, it is necessary to denormalize metadata containing list to be queried.
-By default, the [MetadataDenormalizer][langchain_graph_retriever.transformers.metadata_denormalizer.MetadataDenormalizer] denormalizes all keys.
-It may be configured to only denormalize those metadata keys used as edge targets.
+    1. Since Cassandra doesn't index items in lists for querying, it is necessary to shred metadata containing list to be queried.
+By default, the [ShreddingTransformer][langchain_graph_retriever.transformers.ShreddingTransformer] shreds all keys.
+It may be configured to only shred those metadata keys used as edge targets.

 === "OpenSearch"